beamkeerati/FUN4/README.md

 # Hello World 3R Manipulator

 A simulation system of a 3R robotic arm that does not take into account collisions and forces, controlled via CLI and displayed via RVIZ.
+Support Only **Ubuntu 22.04 LTS**.

 ![alt text](image/overall.png)